ncatlab/nlab-content/pages/22598.md

 ## Preliminaries

 Given a [[Young diagram]], the *hook* at any one of its boxes is the collection of boxes to the right and below that box, and including the box itself.
-We write $\ell hook$ for the "length" of such a hook, i.e. for the number of boxes it contains.
+We write "$\ell hook$" for the *length* of such a hook, i.e. for the number of boxes it contains.
 Formally:

 \begin{defn}
 **(hook length)** \linebreak